 Our core courses in anthropology and Native literature, along with the elective courses, provide a grounded baseline of knowledge about the rich cultural diversity of Indigenous People.
-The articulated transfer major is intended to enhance student progress toward bachelor programs in American Indian Studies and prepare students to successfully transfer to four-year colleges.
+The local AIS non-transfer A.A. degree is intended to serve as transfer preparation for students who wish to undertake bachelor's degree programs in American Indian Studies at four-year colleges.

 (951) 487-MSJC (6752)